stephenhauck/CloneObject/README.md

 # CloneObject
-How to clone objects in C# easily .. been using it for years
+How to clone objects in C# easily .. been using it for years, works on complex objects as well

 Newtonsoft is awesome ... here is how I copy objects when necessary